Rotten Sneaker Contest®

 The Odor-Eaters Rotten Sneaker Contest is open to all children ages 5-15.
 Each year, prior to the national competition, a series of local contests are held around the country.
 The winner of each of the local contests travels to New York city to compete for the national Rotten Sneaker title.
 Shoes are judged on 1) odor, 2) condition, and 3) the child’s verbal account of why and how his/her sneakers are the stinkiest.
 Check out last year’s winner below.

-NEW YORK, NY (March 25, 2014) — Hold your nose.
-This story stinks…literally!
-New York is used to its fair share of interesting smells, but for the first time ever, the city had the odorous honor of hosting the Annual Odor-Eaters National Rotten Sneaker Contest, a competition that tests just how offensive sneakers can get.
-Ready to be judged were seven finalists, ages five to fourteen, from across the nation.
-They gathered at Ripley’s Believe It or Not! in Times Square today wearing the decrepit and redolent rubber-soles that won them regional recognition.
-Only one competitor’s sneakers were declared the stinkiest, and they belonged to 12 year old Jordan Armstrong from White Sands Missile Range, Las Cruces, NM.
+NEW YORK, NY (March 24, 2015) — The National Odor-Eaters Rotten Sneaker Contest celebrated its 40th anniversary with a fan-fare of festivities in New York City today.
+The competition that tests just how offensive sneakers can get, culminated with the crowning of the 40th pair of most odorous soles in the nation.
+Ready to be judged were seven finalists ages six to fifteen, from across the country.
+They gathered at Ripley’s Believe It Or Not! in Times Square wearing the decrepit and redolent rubber-soles that won them regional recognition.
+Only one competitor’s sneakers were declared the stinkiest, and they belonged to 14 year old Kane Young-Hiss from Berthoud, CO.
 Read more

 Media files for the event can be downloaded here: MultiVu Link